Data-Only-Greater/taxonopy/README.md

 ```

-The next field is a required list type.
-So, we must select one option.
+The next field is a list type, thus, we must select one option.
 To move
 between options use the arrow keys and to select an option press enter.
 Our
 toaster is blue:

 ```